Aarif123456/PaintProject/README.md

     - Choose music
     - Play or pause as you like

-8. Multiple Canvas
+8. Cursor
-    - Each with undo and redo list
-    - Delete Canvas
-    - Go though Canvas
+    - Different cursor to help you know what tool is active

 ## TODO
-- Make tools work with the same arguments
-- Make Tools class handle in one class
+- Background
+- Make info box class- Color, size
+- Cursor
 - Make Tool handle in one class
     - Depending on the class the handle function will be different -like different things will happen on right click, left click, mouse scroll or key-down....
-- Make info box class
-- Make Palette class
-- Make stamps class
-- Make back ground class
 - Make music box class